fabri1983/eternity2_solver/README.md

 Currently placing 38 million pieces per second in a fork-join pool with 4 threads.
 And placing around 90 million pieces per second using MPJ Express framework with 4 instances of the solver.

-In the past experiments said that execution is faster using the JRockit JVM from Oracle.
+In the past, experiments showed that execution is faster using the JRockit JVM from Oracle.
 I saw a 25% of speed up.
-However new JVMs since 1.7 brought a gain in performance.
+However new JVMs since 1.7 brought a gain in performance, where the gain in performance is bigger.

 Papers where I took some ideas